 Embrace the Habit

 The most effective way to master the use of inverted question marks is to make it a habit.
-Consciously include them in your writing, whether you're composing emails, essays, or even personal notes.
+On the flip side, consciously include them in your writing, whether you're composing emails, essays, or even personal notes.
 Consistent practice will train your brain to automatically recognize and use these marks correctly.

 Start by focusing on simple sentences and gradually progress to more complex structures.
 Pay attention to how inverted question marks clarify the meaning and flow of your writing.
 Over time, this practice will become second nature, enhancing your overall fluency in Spanish.